 "If you are working on a project, you can invoice your client directly from Zoho Invoice by creating an invoice from Zoho Projects.
 It automatically imports the time spent on the projects from Zoho Projects," Vegesna said.
-In the future, the application will be integrated with the CRM and other company applications.
+In the future, the application will be integrated with the and other company applications.

 Zoho Invoice is integrated with PayPal, so invoices can be generated and sent to customers, who can then make payments directly through PayPal.
 The company plans on adding more payment gateways.
 The application is free for sending up to five invoices per month; four monthly subscription versions range from $5 to $35 and allow from 25 to 1,500 invoices to be sent each month.

 "We primarily expect individual professionals and SMBs [small to midsize businesses] to use this app," Vegesna said.
 "There are many small and micro businesses who need a simple way of generating invoices and managing them.
 That is the target market for Zoho Invoice."